Special Service Unit: Training

 SSU agents maintain a rigorous training regimen.
 Because they are called upon for different mission sets, the agents must be able to operate in different environments.
 Agents are expected to be proficient in writing skills for preparing criminal reports, surveillance logs, and crafting search warrants.
 They must also be good communicators, as they interact with the highest ranks in law enforcement to the most dangerous criminals in the state.
 Agents also develop and operate confidential informants to further their cases, which is a skill in and of itself.
 Conducting covert surveillance is a skill and an art that each agent must master.

-SSU functions as a “tactical detective unit,” meaning that although they are not a SWAT team, they must operate at a much higher level than a traditional police officer or detective.
-They serve their own search and arrest warrants and assist other agencies that do not have a warrant service unit.
-To maintain their firearms skillset, SSU requires monthly range training and qualifications.
-Agents must pass a rigorous qualification course designed by CDCR's EOU team.
+Although SSU is not a traditional SWAT team, its agents are required to operate at a significantly higher level than standard police officers or detectives.
+They are responsible for serving their own search and arrest warrants and often assist other agencies that lack a dedicated warrant service unit.
+To maintain operational readiness and firearms proficiency, SSU agents undergo mandatory monthly range training and must meet qualification standards.
+Each agent is required to pass a demanding firearms qualification course developed by the California Department of Corrections and Rehabilitation’s (CDCR) Emergency Operations Unit (EOU).
 They must pass with each weapon system they carry, including the M4 carbine, Remington short-barreled shotgun, 9mm pistol, and any secondary firearm.
-Agents conduct close-quarter defense training, tactical entry training, live-fire shoot house training, vehicle assaults, and officer rescue training.
+Agents also participate in various training exercises, such as close-quarters defense training, tactical entry training, live-fire shoot house training, vehicle assaults, and officer rescue training.

 Agents have received training from elite police units such as the LAPD SWAT team, the LAPD Special Investigation Section (SIS), and the Los Angeles Sheriff's Department Special Enforcement Bureau.
 Agents have also trained with military personnel from units such as the United States Navy SEALs and United States Army Special Forces.